 - Rob Nicholls and Brent Fisse gave a presentation on algorithmic coordination of market conduct by competitors at the LCA competition workshop in Melbourne on 5 August 2017.
 See Publications.
 The analysis takes the four scenarios of algorithmic coordination advanced in Ezrachi & Stucke Virtual Competition (Harv Univ Press, 2016) as a basis for unfolding the limits and flaws of the proposed Australian concerted practices prohibition in this context.
-A paper will follow soon.
+A paper is to be published in the CCLJ.

 - The NZ Govt has enacted the Commerce (Cartels and Other Matters) Amendment Bill (Royal Assent on 14 August 2017).
 Brent Fisse acted as a consultant to the Ministry of Business, Innovation & Employment on this legislation.